Dave Hill (guitarist)

 David John Hill (born 4 April 1946) is an English rock musician.
 He is the lead guitarist, a backing vocalist and the sole continuous member in the English band Slade.
 Hill is known for his flamboyant stage clothes and hairstyle.

 Early life

 Born in Flete House, Holbeton, Devon, the son of a mechanic, he moved with his parents to Penn, Wolverhampton, when he was a year old.
 He attended the city's Springdale Junior School and Highfields Secondary school.
 He bought his first guitar from a mail-order catalogue and received some guitar lessons from a science teacher at his school.
 He then formed a band called The Young Ones with some school friends.
 He worked in an office for Tarmac Limited for over two years after leaving school.

+Career

 Slade

 Hill originally played with drummer Don Powell in a band called The Vendors, whose name was then changed to The N' Betweens.
-The pair then met bass player Jimmy Lea and singer Noddy Holder, whereafter Slade was born.
+The pair then met bass player Jim Lea and singer Noddy Holder, whereafter Slade was born.
+Hill co–wrote a few songs for their first two albums, "Beginnings" and "Play It Loud", but after that the songwriting was mostly done by Holder and Lea.
+Hill wrote only one song for their 1981 album Till Deaf Do Us Part, "M'Hat M'Coat".